-Negligence by a medical professional could include an error in a diagnosis, treatment, or illness management.
+Negligence by a medical professional takes many forms, including an error in a diagnosis, treatment, or illness management.
 If such negligence results in injury to a patient, a case could arise against the doctor if his or her actions deviated from generally accepted standards of practice; against the hospital for improper care, such as problems with medications, sanitation or nursing care; or against local, state or federal agencies that operate hospital facilities.

 A medical practitioner may also be legally liable if a patient does not give "informed consent" to a medical procedure that results in harm to the patient, even if the procedure is performed properly.